ELWIN-MAO/ucore/README.rst

 Building and Installing Components
 ----------------------------------

-The build system provides another command *component* for managing components.
+The build system provides another command *cmpt* for managing components.
 Its usage is listed as follows.

-component
+cmpt
   List the status of all components (whether they will be built and installed or not).

-component <component-name>
+cmpt <component-name>
   Print the status of the given component.
 For a complete list of possible components, press *tab* after typing *component* (auto-completion again).

-component <component-name> [y|n]
+cmpt <component-name> [y|n]
   Set if the component referred to by <component-name> should be built and installed (y) or not (n).

 The component settings are saved per architecture.
 You do not need to set them again when you open a new terminal.